 Professor Thomas Doellman Develops a Better Way to Choose a Retirement Plan

 The ability to travel and live comfortably during retirement can depend on the investment decisions you make today in your employer-sponsored retirement plan.
-Thomas Doellman, Ph.D., Assistant Professor in finance at SLU's Chaifetz School of Business, identified a common behavioral bias that could prove very costly to you down the road.
+Thomas Doellman, Ph.D., Associate Professor in finance at SLU's Chaifetz School of Business, identified a common behavioral bias that could prove very costly to you down the road.

 Real-World Research Application

 Doellman collaborated with a team of professors from Kansas State University and Seton Hall University and Ipsos, a market research firm, to analyze whether "alphabeticity bias" impacts investment decisions made by employees in defined-contribution (DC) retirements plans.

 When individuals are tasked with choosing from a list of options, they are more likely to pick from the top of the list as the complexity of the decision increases.
 Since investment options in DC plans are typically listed in alphabetical order, Doellman finds that employees are more likely to invest in the funds with early alphabet names.